 - Processes can be blocked for long periods

-- Exists fixed number of resources for allocation
+- Exists a fixed number of resources for allocation

-Deadlock detection is used by employing and algorithm that tracks the circular waiting and killing one or more processes so that deadlock is removed.
+3. Deadlock Detection: Deadlock detection is used by employing an algorithm that tracks the circular waiting and kills one or more processes so that the deadlock is removed.
 The system state is examined periodically to determine if a set of processes is deadlocked.
 A deadlock is resolved by aborting and restarting a process, relinquishing all the resources that the process held.

-- This technique doe not limit resources access or restrict process action.
+- This technique does not limit resource access or restrict process action.

 - Requested resources are granted to processes whenever possible.